04/07/2022 by Carney Sandoe Staff |

 One of the benefits of a phone interview is that you can use the comforts of a familiar environment to counteract some of the stresses of interviewing.
 Put yourself in a quiet place where you have access to things you need (a copy of your resume, a computer, a glass of water, etc.).
 Avoid being in a stressful or loud place, such as the car.
 Know your own preferences: if you feel less stressed when you smell fresh air, open a window.
 If you need to pace when you’re on the phone, make sure you have plenty of room to do so.

-4. “Cheat” a Little!
+4. Cheat a Little

 A phone interview is like an open-note exam.
 You can have all your notes handy: a copy of your resume, bullet points to highlight during the conversation, questions you have, and information about the school.
-Use that information—you don’t need to rely on memory when asking about a specific program or the name of your prospective department head.
+Use that information — you don’t need to rely on memory when asking about a specific program or the name of your prospective department head.
 Treat your notes like a helpful roadmap to guide you through your phone interview, and hit all the salient points you’ve identified from your preparation.

 5. Take Notes and Ask for Next Steps

 You can learn a lot from an initial phone call.
 Make sure you have paper and a pen handy so you can write down anything important.
-Resist the urge to type your notes—even if you think you type softly, the clacking of keys can be distracting and might lead the interviewer to believe you’re multitasking.
+Resist the urge to type your notes — even if you think you type softly, the clacking of keys can be distracting and might lead the interviewer to believe you’re multitasking.
 At the end of the interview, make sure you ask about (and write down!) next steps.
 Clearly identify when you should expect to hear from the hiring contact.
 Once you hang up, send an email that same day thanking the interviewer for his or her time and reiterating your interest in the position and the school.
-If you don’t hear back from the contact by the time s/he indicated, follow up.
+If you don’t hear back from the contact by the time they indicated, follow up.